AIcrowd/neurips2020-procgen-starter-kit/README.md

 This is a very thin wrapper over RLLib.
 Hence, you have all the RLLib config options available in the experiment configuration (YAML) file to play with.
 Please refer to [this example](https://github.com/AIcrowd/neurips2020-procgen-starter-kit/blob/master/experiments/procgen-starter-example.yaml) for an explanation on the structure and available options in the experiment config file.

-## How will my code be evaluated ?
-TODO - Mohanty to elaborate later

 # 🚀 Submission

 ## Repository Structure